ChuzaWick420/notes_publisher/docs/University Notes/semester 2/MTH301 - Calculus II/1. Introduction/Lecture.md

   - calculus
   - function
   - space
+  - distance
 university-name: Virtual University of Pakistan
 ---

 # Introduction
 ## Differential Calculus
-It deals with problem of finding
+It deals with problem of finding:

-1. Rates of change
+1. Rates of change.
-2. `Slope` of `curve`.
+2. `Slopes` of `curves`.

 ### Applications
+It can be used to find following things:

-- `Velocities` and `acceleration` of moving bodies
+- `Velocities` and `acceleration` of moving bodies.
 - Firing angles for cannons to achieve maximum `height` or travel `distance`.
-- The times when planets are closest to each other
+- The times when planets are closest to each other.

 ## Integral Calculus
 Deals with the problem of determining a `function`[^1] from the information of its `rate of change`.